 Mohanakrishnan Sathyamoorthy, M.D., FACC

-Department Chair and Professor, Internal Medicine
+Department Chair, Internal Medicine

 Mohanakrishnan Sathyamoorthy, M.D., FACC is Professor and Chair of the Department of Internal Medicine at the TCU and UNTHSC School of Medicine.
 Known as Dr. Mo to his patients, he is an invasive cardiologist in practice in Fort Worth with scientific expertise in thrombosis and the pharmacology of blood thinning therapeutics.
 Currently at Baylor Scott and White All Saints, he serves in a number of leadership capacities, including the Chief of Staff, Vice Chief of Staff, and the Chief of the Cardiovascular Division.
 In 2015, he was appointed as the first Medical Director of Cardiology for the newly formed Baylor Heart and Vascular Hospital Fort Worth.
 Dr. Sathyamoorthy serves his patients through a comprehensive cardiology practice, and maintains a longstanding collaboration with the Baylor Transplant Institute in the pre-transplant cardiac evaluation and post-transplant care of end stage liver, pancreas, and renal patients.
 Dr. Sathyamoorthy has been featured routinely as a guest cardiologist on numerous media outlets in the Dallas-Fort Worth region.
 He, his wife Heather, and their two young children are proud to make their home in Fort Worth, where they enjoy a very active lifestyle together, and support and enjoy the fine and performing arts.